EchterAlsFake/Porn_Fetch/README/STATUS.md

 # 3.3
 - [x] Testing internet connection for SSL errors or firewall blockings
 - [x] Supporting (OPTIONAL) discord rich presence
+- [x] Removed the metadata functions from Porn Fetch
+- [x] Make the code clearer, so that people who read the code for the first time actually understand what's happening :D
+- [x] Improving terminal debug messages
 - [] Fixing the Android layout once again
 - [] Fixing the Windows performance (idk)
 - [] Compiling for all android architectures